Skip to main

 • Focus groups

-2. Stage of product development
+Stages of product development

-• Discover
+Discover

-This stage consists of collecting information and deepening knowledge about users in order to better understand what their needs are.
+This stage consists of collecting information and deepening knowledge about users to better understand what their needs are.
 It is especially important when creating a new product to verify whether our idea has a chance of success, but also when developing new features or services.

 Methods: